kushshah99/Theta-/README.md

 # Theta-
-implementing any angle path finding algorithm using theta *
+# implementing any angle path finding algorithm using theta *

-execute the index.html file.
+# execute the index.html file.
-press enter to run after entering the coordinates. press esc for more optimized path.
+# press enter to run after entering the coordinates.
+# press esc for more optimized path.
+# click the blocks to add obstacles